vyomyadav/frontend-challenge-1/README.md

 As part of the Transparency in Coverage (TiC) regulations, health insurers are required to publish their allowed amounts monthly in a machine-readable format.
 This challenge involves building a React application that facilitates the generation of these Machine-Readable Files (MRFs) from a CSV file containing claims data.

 You will create an interface that allows users to upload, parse, validate, and approve claims data.
-The approved data will then be sent to a backend API to generate JSON MRF files, which will be stored on the server.
-Additionally, you will implement authentication for certain routes and expose a public page displaying the list of MRF files.
+The approved data will then be sent to a backend API to generate JSON MRF files, which will be stored on the server on disk.
+Additionally, you will implement mock auth for certain routes and expose a public page displaying the list of MRF files.

 _Please look into the [RUBRIC.md](./RUBRIC.md) for our evaluation criteria_